open-telemetry/opentelemetry-specification/specification/tracing-api.md

 ## SpanContext
 A SpanContext represents the portion of a Span which must be serialized and propagated along side of a distributed context.

-The OpenTelemetry SpanContext representation conforms to the [w3c TraceContext specification](https://w3c.github.io/trace-context).
-It contains two identifiers - a`TraceId` and a `SpanId` - along with a set of `TraceOptions` and `TraceState`.
+The OpenTelemetry SpanContext representation conforms to the [w3c TraceContext specification](https://www.w3.org/TR/trace-context/).
+It contains two identifiers - a`TraceId` and a `SpanId` - along with a set of common `TraceOptions` and system-specific `TraceState` values.

 SpanContext is represented as an interface, in order to be compatible with a wider variety of trace context wire formats.